-Non-Executive Director, B.Bus - appointed 23 November 2011
+Non-Executive Director, B.Bus - appointed 23 November 2011, resigned 13 July 2020

 Mr Young is the founder and former Managing Director of Mustera, and has a wealth of experience in financial markets.

 Mr Young has held senior positions with major banks including Westpac and ANZ both in Australia and overseas.
 His last position in the financial markets was as the Director, Head of Trading of American Express Bank, Jakarta, Indonesia.